yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 t.start();
 ```

-> Do not call the `run` method of the Thread class or the Runnable object
-> Calling the `run` method directly merely executes the task in the same thread, no new thread is started.
+*  Do not call the `run` method of the Thread class or the Runnable object, Calling the `run` method directly merely executes the task in the same thread, no new thread is started.
-> Instead, call the `Thread.start` method.
+*  Instead, call the `Thread.start` method.
 It creates a new thread that executes the run method.
 ---

 ## 12.2 Thread States
 Threads can be in one of six states:
 1. New